Leave a Trace Book New Urban Artists - Thames & Hudson

 Description

 Make your Mark features the work of 45 artists who are incredibly diverse, but united by one fundamental principle: their art is completely fresh, original, and embodies creativity.
 They employ a wide range of practices, including not only street art and new interpretations of form, but also studio works with an “urban” emphasis.
-Names—44 flavors from Germany, Bault from France, Morcky from Italy, Ricardo Cavolo from Spain, Zio Ziegler from the USA, Fuco Ueda from Japan, Raymond Lemstra from the Netherlands, João Ruas from Brazil, and many others—demonstrate exceptional talent, individuality, and courage in their approach to work.
-The book is divided into three thematic chapters—“Draw,” “Paint,” and “Create”—focusing not only on hand-drawn and illustrated works but also on extraordinary techniques and unconventional approaches to media.
-The work is experimental and multifaceted—covering painting, illustration, sculpture, installation, wall art, tattooing, cartoons, animation, textiles, and sometimes all of these at once—and many artists could comfortably belong to any of these categories at home.
+Names—44 flavors from Germany, Bault from France, Morcky from Italy, Ricardo Cavolo from Spain, Zio Ziegler from the USA, Fuco Ueda from Japan, Raymond Lemstra from the Netherlands, João Ruas from Brazil, and many others—demonstrate exceptional talent, uniqueness, and courage in their approach to work.
+The book is divided into three thematic chapters—“Draw,” “Paint,” and “Create”—focusing not only on hand-drawn and manually crafted works but also on extraordinary techniques and unconventional approaches to the media used.
+The work is experimental and multifaceted—covering painting, illustration, sculpture, installation art, mural art, tattooing, cartoons, animation, textiles, and sometimes all of these at once—and many artists could comfortably belong to any of these categories at home.

 Make Your Mark is an inspiring guide for practitioners, students, fans, and all those involved in commercial branding and communication who are unafraid of honesty.

 Manufaktura Thames & Hudson was founded in 1949 by Walter and Eva Neurath.
 Their greatest passion and mission was to create a “museum without walls” and to make the world of art and leading scientific research accessible to a broad audience.
-To reflect international perspectives, the company’s name combined the rivers flowing through London and New York, represented in their logo by two dolphins symbolizing friendship and intelligence, one facing east, the other west, suggesting a connection between the Old World and the New.
+To reflect international perspectives, the company’s name combines the rivers flowing through London and New York, represented in their logo by two dolphins symbolizing friendship and intelligence—one facing east, the other west—suggesting a connection between the Old World and the New.

-Today, still an independent family company, Thames & Hudson is one of the world’s leading publishers of illustrated books, with over 2,000 titles in print.
+Today, still an independent, family-run company, Thames & Hudson is one of the world’s leading publishers of illustrated books with over 2,000 titles in print.
 It publishes high-quality books across all areas of visual creativity: fine arts, applied arts, decorative arts, performing arts, architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
 The list of children’s books is also expanding.
 Headquartered in London with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
 In Paris, another subsidiary, Interart, distributes English-language books in France.

 History of Thames & Hudson

 Walter Neurath was born in Vienna in 1903.
 In 1938, he left his hometown—where he ran an art gallery and published illustrated books—for London.
-Initially, he worked as production director at Adprint, a company founded by Viennese émigré Wolfgang Foges.
-Neurath and Foges developed a pioneering concept now known as book packaging (or co-publishing), where book ideas are developed, commissioned, produced, and sold to publishers operating in different markets and languages, allowing for large print runs and reducing unit production costs.
-Neurath’s concept was the first of many innovations introduced to the publishing world through Thames & Hudson.
+Initially, he worked as a production director at Adprint, a company founded by Viennese émigré Wolfgang Foges.
+Neurath and Foges developed a pioneering concept now known as book packaging (or co-publishing), where book ideas are developed, commissioned, produced, and sold to publishers operating across different markets and languages to create large editions and reduce unit production costs.
+Neurath’s concept was the first of many innovations that Thames & Hudson introduced to the publishing world.

-Other important series that added depth and prestige to the list include *Ancient People and Places*, edited by Glyn Daniel, who since the 1950s contributed to pioneering interest in archaeology, both in book form and television.
-Over 34 titles have been published in the series over 34 years.
-The large-format *Great Civilizations* series, published in 1961, featured contributions from esteemed scholars such as Alan Bullock, Asa Briggs, Hugh Trevor-Roper, A. J. P. Taylor, and John Julius Norwich.
+Other significant series that added depth and prestige to the list include *Ancient People and Places*, edited by Glyn Daniel, who from the 1950s contributed to pioneering interest in archaeology, both in book form and television.
+Over 34 titles were published in this series over 34 years.
+The large-format *Great Civilizations* series, launched in 1961, featured contributions from esteemed scholars such as Alan Bullock, Asa Briggs, Hugh Trevor-Roper, A. J. P. Taylor, and John Julius Norwich.

 From producing the first commercial edition of *The Book of Kells* to the triumphant publication of the six-volume *Vincent van Gogh - Letters*, from technical innovations like “French folds” to the controversial documentation of graffiti art in *Subway Art*, Thames & Hudson has always been at the forefront, both culturally and in production techniques.